Navigating Two Worlds

 Innovative engagement as an action research project

-The change and learning through this research will offer insights about culture and leadership within New Zealand society by drawing on the context of rugby.
+The change and learning through this research offered insights about culture and leadership within New Zealand society by drawing on the context of rugby.
 Such insights, also relevant for the world stage, have the potential to place New Zealand as a lead contributor to changing the conversation about leadership within sport and the influence of non-western culture.

 Image: N2W particpants: Front row L-R: Karen Skinner, Tutu Taiera, Sierra Keung, Faamoana (Moana) Leilua, Saveatama Eroni Clarke, Nigel Chang, Steve Kidd Second row L-R: Katie Dee, Judy Matai’a, Enroy Talamahinar, Joseph Tuitavake, Vania Wolfgramm, Tracy Atiga, Michael Langley, Gaye Bryham, Lesley Ferkins Third row L-R: Sarah Rennie, Chris Morrison, Wendy Baker, Sandy Thompson, Letticia Jones, Simon Devoy, Mike Hester, Bruno - Puluno Siasau Fourth row L-R: John Kirkup, Stephen Gee, Danny Gautusa, Kevin Senio, Glenn Flavell, Andy Baker, Baruch ter Wal, Vaughan Bridges’